metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 21.1
+## Feature & Enhancements in Version 21.5

-- Support to convert worksheet on task API.
-- Support to add and delete cell or range in worksheet.
+- Support autofit columns for workbook and worksheet.
+- Improve add and post row/column APIs.
+- Improve Task APIs.

 ## Read & Write Spreadsheet Formats